 Activity Station Sign-Up

-Activity stations are used to provide students the opportunity to be a college student for the day.
+Activity stations are used to provide students the opportunity to engage with the campus and be a college student during their visit.
 The stations should be set up with a STEM or “Sí Se Puede!” (“Yes, you can!”) theme that matches a hands-on activity that is related to careers, college success skills or an area of study at Fullerton College.
-Activity stations should last no more than 12 minutes and must accommodate about 30 students.
+Activity stations should last no more than 12 minutes and need to accommodate about 30 students.
 Activity stations must be age appropriate and accessible to all students.

 Thank you for your interest!